 For me, the most special thing about St. Mary’s, are the pupils that we have here.
 Each and every individual child brings something unique to the school and has the ability to make me smile every single day.

-I have just started my teaching career and I could not have imagined a better school to begin this journey.
+I could not have imagined a better school to teach at.
 I completed a 3 year BAHons degree in Children and Young Peoples’ Learning and Development at Edge Hill University, followed by my PGCE at Cumbria University.
 I remember walking into St Mary’s for the first time and thinking how friendly both staff and children were.
 I knew it was my dream school!
 From attending a very small primary school myself, I have always wanted to work in the same environment.

 What I love most about St Mary’s is the children because of their enthusiasm, humour and happiness.
-From my very first week in July, I became part of the St Mary’s family and I cannot thank the children, staff and parents more for that.
+From my very first week, I became part of the St Mary’s family and I cannot thank the children, staff and parents more for that.
 I feel so lucky to be given this opportunity to work in such a special school.

 I love my job as a Teaching Assistant with St Marys, and have been involved with the school for many years as both my daughters were pupils here.
 Before working at St Marys I Managed a Pre School with children aged 2-5 years, and working with children within the Early Years Foundation Stage is my passion.